Cleft Lip and Palate

 Comprehensive Assessment

+See Comprehensive Assessment for Cleft Lip and Palate and Resonance.
+Specific components of an assessment will depend on the individual’s age and stage of development.
 Assessment and treatment of clefts may require use of appropriate personal protective equipment.

 An SLP conducts a comprehensive speech and language assessment using both standardized and nonstandardized measures.
-(See ASHA's resource on assessment tools, techniques and data sources).
+See ASHA’s resource on assessment tools, techniques, and data sources.

-For school-age children, the assessment may be conducted by the school SLP, who provides services to the child within the context of an educational setting.
-The assessment may also be conducted by the team SLP or by an SLP in another outpatient or private clinic.
-Collaboration between the team SLP and other SLPs involved in service delivery for a child with a history of cleft lip and palate is encouraged (ACPA, 2016).
+School-age children: Assessment may be conducted by the school SLP, the medical team SLP, or an SLP in another outpatient or private clinic.
+Collaboration between the team SLP and other SLPs involved in service delivery for a child with a history of cleft lip and palate is encouraged (American Cleft Palate Craniofacial Association, 2022).

-• co-morbid deficits or conditions, such as developmental disabilities or syndromes;
+• comorbid deficits or conditions, such as developmental disabilities or syndromes;

 • limitations in activity and participation, including functional communication, interpersonal interactions with family and peers, and learning;